Financial Aid in TUportal

 - The aid period listed determines the semester(s) the current aid totals were processed to assist with.
 The most common aid period is Fall and Spring semesters which will show annual totals of financial aid funding that are meant to split evenly between the Fall and Spring semesters.
-Temple University bills per semester.
+Temple University Bursar's Office bills enrolled students per semester.

 The information listed in the Gift Aid section does not require repayment.
-This will be any scholarship, grant and/or additional resources (i.e. tuition remission) the student qualifies to receive.
-The gift aid may include funding from federal, state or institutional sources.
-The gift aid is offered based on the aid period listed in your student profile.
+This will be any scholarship, grant and/or additional resources The gift aid may include funding from federal, state or institutional sources.
+The gift aid is offered based on the aid period listed in the student profile.

 - If additional scholarship and/or third party resources (i.e. scholarship from a source outside of Temple and/or scholarship from a Temple University department added after the initial financial aid offer) are received the initial financial aid offer can be revised.
 The Office of Student Financial Servcies makes every effort to ensure the student keeps all available gift aid, however in certain circumstances the addition of scholarship funding can alter a student's initial aid offer.

 Temple's Estimated Financial Aid Cost of Attendance for the aid year

 The financial aid cost of attendance includes both billable charges from the University and indirect costs to assist students in planning their budget each year.